Surveying Data Collectors: Indepth Buying Guide

 But this lighter construction and lower price point doesn’t mean it’s lacking in power.
 With a 2.7GHz octa-core processor and 6GB of RAM, as well as 64GB of data storage in a handy flash drive, the TDC6 can handle complex tasks with ease.
 And with its worldwide 5G integrated connectivity, military-grade durability and 9-hour hot-swappable battery: it’s the perfect choice for more demanding job sites.

-Trimble TSC7
+Trimble TSC710

 Trimble T7 Tablet

 For a truly versatile solution that can not only capture and manipulate data but also run a wide range of office applications, a field tablet is a great choice.
 The Trimble T7 tablet brings field and office closer together, with integrated wireless communication options for real-time data sharing.
-And with front- and rear-facing cameras, you can take photos and videos of site conditions or landmarks and append visual references to your positioning data, as well as quickly jumping on video calls to discuss issues with colleagues.
+And with front- and rear-facing cameras, you can take photos and videos of site conditions or landmarks and append visual references to your positioning data, as well as quickly jump on video calls to discuss issues with colleagues.

 If you want to take advantage of these significant benefits but you’re wary of the up-front costs involved, why not consider a used model?
 Here at SEP, we offer a range of fully refurbished and quality-assured used surveying equipment, and that includes the Trimble T7 tablet.